-1.6.
-Does your medical school curriculum address the cardiovascular health effects of climate change, including increased heat?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
-Score explanation: Our curriculum does not explore the cardiovascular effects on climate change.

-1.7.
-Does your medical school curriculum address the mental health and neuropsychological effects of environmental degradation and climate change?

-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.

-Score explanation: Our curriculum does not address the effects of environmental degradation and climate change on mental health.
+0 Score explanation: Our curriculum does not address the effects of environmental degradation and climate change on mental health.
 1.8.
 Does your medical school curriculum address the relationships between health, individual patient food and water security, ecosystem health, and climate change?

-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned:

-Score explanation: The relationships between health, individual patient food and water security, ecosystem health, and climate change have been covered extensively during the first, second and third year of MBBS via the following:

-- 1) Didactic classes on 'Determinants of Health' and 'Environment and Health' - 2) In the 2nd year of medical school, under competency CM5.3 of Community Medicine core curriculum issued by NMC, the role of climate change in reducing freshwater resources and food production leading to impaired nutrition, health and survival were discussed along with the impact of climate change induced natural calamities on food security.

-- 3) On-site small group discussions and visits to the Water Treatment Plant, Sewage Treatment Plant, and Solid Waste Management Facility. - 4) A special game called "The Monsoon Game", played by the first-year students as part of their foundation course which puts relationships into context via simulation and theatre.
+Score explanation: The relationships between health, individual patient food and water security, ecosystem health, and climate change have been covered extensively during the first, second and third year of MBBS via the following: Didactic classes on 'Determinants of Health' and 'Environment and Health' In the 2nd year of medical school, under competency CM5.3 of Community Medicine core curriculum issued by NMC, the role of climate change in reducing freshwater resources and food production leading to impaired nutrition, health and survival were discussed along with the impact of climate change induced natural calamities on food security.
+3) On-site small group discussions and visits to the Water Treatment Plant, Sewage Treatment Plant, and Solid Waste Management Facility.
+4) A special game called "The Monsoon Game", played by the first-year students as part of their foundation course which puts relationships into context via simulation and theatre.
 1.9.
 Does your medical school curriculum address the outsized impact of climate change on marginalised populations such as those with low SES, women, communities of colour, Indigenous communities, children, homeless populations, and older adults?

-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+(2 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned:

-Score explanation: Our curriculum does not address the outsized impact of climate change on the marginalised populations,
+Score explanation: Our curriculum does not address the outsized impact of climate change on the marginalised populations.
+0 1.10.

-1.10.
 Does your medical school curriculum address the unequal regional health impacts of climate change globally?

-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.

-Score explanation: Our curriculum does not address the unequal regional health impacts of climate change globally.

-Curriculum: Environmental Health & the Effects of Anthropogenic Toxins on Human Health
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score e Assigr ned: 0 C 1 , • 0 1 1 , 1 1 , 1 1 1 1 1.1 Score explanation: Our curriculum does not address the unequal regional health impacts of climate change globally.
+Curriculum: Environmental Health & the Effects of Anthropogenic Toxins on Human Health 1.11.

-1.11.
 Does your medical school curriculum address the reproductive health effects of industry-related environmental toxins (e.g. air pollution, pesticides)?
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned:

-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+0 Score explanation: Our curriculum does not specifically cover the health effects of industry-related environmental toxins 1.12.
+Does your medical school curriculum address important human-caused environmental threats that are relevant to the university's surrounding community?
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: